 1. Exploratory Testing

-Having the freedom to explore all of the sections of a piece of software allows going through happy flows as well as edge cases.
+Having the freedom to explore all the sections of a piece of software allows going through happy flows as well as edge cases.
 It’s important, however, to follow the testing instructions in order to gain a clear understanding of what the scope of a testing cycle is and report only relevant issues as a result.

 Testing can be accomplished by using design specifications, such as provided use cases, or through functional specifications.
 These specifications might include everything from integrations and user screens to user commands and data manipulations to business processes and searches.
 The test specification document provides a detailed view of what should and should not be tested, as well as additional pieces of information aiming to provide a smooth and valuable testing experience.